Santiago Scala

-Santiago Nicolás Scala (born 6 February 1991) is an Argentine basketball player for Boca Juniors of the Liga Nacional de Básquet (LNB).
+Santiago Nicolás Scala (born 6 February 1991) is an Argentine basketball player for Diablos Rojos del México of the Liga Nacional de Baloncesto Profesional (LNBP).
 At a height of 1.87 m tall, he plays at the point guard position.

 Professional career

-Argentina
+Argentino de Junín

 Scala began his professional career at Argentino de Junín, a club in his hometown.
 His first two seasons with the Buenos Aires team were in the Torneo Nacional de Ascenso, the second division of Argentine basketball.
 After becoming champions in 2010, Argentino de Junín was promoted to the LNB, which allowed Scala to show that he could play in the top category.
 The following season however, his team was relegated from the LNB.

+Gimnasia Indalo

 In 2011, Scala was signed by the Chubut-based club Gimnasia Indalo with a contract for two seasons.
 At the end of those seasons, he renewed for two more seasons.
 In the 2014–2015 season he reached the LNB finals for the first time in his career, losing to Quimsa.

+Regatas Corrientes and San Lorenzo

 After leaving Gimnasia, Scala signed with Regatas Corrientes.
 After a year, he signed with San Lorenzo de Almagro.
 In his new club, he won the title in the Torneo Súper 4 and the LNB championship, after defeating Regatas Corrientes in the final.

+Instituto

 In July 2017, Scala signed with Instituto, spending four seasons with the team.

-Brazil
+Franca

 In June 2021, Scala announced that he would leave Instituto to play for Sesi/Franca, a team in the NBB.
 With this team, he won Basketball Champions League Americas in 2023 and the FIBA Intercontinental Cup.

+Diablos Rojos and Boca Juniors

+In 2024, Scala played in the Liga Nacional de Baloncesto Profesional (LNBP) with the Diablos Rojos, in which he was crowned champion.

+In December 2024, Scala signed a contract with Boca Juniors for the 2024–25 Liga Nacional de Básquet season.
+On 17 January 2025, he won the 2024 Liga Supercopa title.
+On 4 March 2025, he won the 2025 Copa Súper 20 against his former team, Instituto de Córdoba.
+On 20 July 2025, he won the Liga Nacional title, scoring the decisive three-pointer in the seventh game of the finals, again against Instituto.
+On 18 April 2026, he won the Basketball Champions League Americas after defeating Franca 86–72.
+On 6 June, Scala and the club announced that he would not be part of the roster for the following season.

+In June 2026, Diablos Rojos announced the return of Scala in preparation for the 2026 LNBP season.